DD2480-Group-22/assignment-1/README.md

 ### How to run the program
 1. Compile the project: `mvn compile`
-2. Run the program: `mvn exec:java -Dexec.mainClass=Main `
+2. Run the program: `mvn exec:java -Dexec.mainClass=Main`

+You can suppress the Maven output by running the the program with the `-q` flag.
+The command then becomes:

+`mvn exec:java -Dexec.mainClass=Main -q`

+#### Specify test file
+If you want to run a specific test from the resources folder you can specify it by passing an application argument using the `-Dexec.args` flag.
+Valid arguments are the numbers of the test file (program_test_#), you can specify more than one file at a time.

+Example run test file 1 and 3:

+`mvn exec:java -Dexec.mainClass=Main -Dexec.args="1 3" `

 ### How to test the program
 1. Compile the project: `mvn compile`